This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Update the DOI badge in the changelog.
 Remember to replace the DOI number inside the badge url.

 Edit the change list to remove any trivial changes (updates to the README, typo fixes, CI configuration, test updates due to GMT releases, etc).

-Edit the list of people who contributed to the release, linking to their GitHub account.
+Edit the list of people who contributed to the release, linking to their GitHub accounts.
 Sort their names by the number of commits made since the last release (e.g., use

-README.rstwith new information on the new release version, namely the BibTeX citation, a vX.Y.Z documentation link, and minimum required GMT/Python/NumPy versions.
+doc/minversions.rstwith new information on the new release version, including a vX.Y.Z documentation link, and minimum required GMT/Python/NumPy versions.
 Follow NEP 29 for updates.

 After the changelog is updated, making a release can be done by going to

 and clicking on publish.
 A git tag will also be created, make sure that this

 tag is a proper version number (following Semantic Versioning)